NUTRITION

 HOW TO START MAKING YOUR OWN BREAD

 As with all things homemade, making homemade bread takes time and some effort.
-But the reward is priceless!
+But the reward is worth it!

 Here are a few tips:

-• If you are a newly aspired baker, keep it simple and find a recipe that does not require many ingredients, steps, and a lot of kneading.
+• If you are a newly aspiring baker, keep it simple and find a recipe that does not require many ingredients, steps, or a lot of kneading.
 You'll find endless recipes online when searching for "easy bread recipes" or "no-knead recipes."

 • Bread that requires no kneading involves mixing a batch of moist dough and storing it in the fridge for a few weeks.
 When you are ready to make bread, you will simply take the amount of dough you need, shape it into a loaf, let it rise, and bake!